kennylevinsen/serve2d/README.md

                // Name of the ProtocolHandler.
                "kind": "proxy",

-               // If this ProtocolHandler should not detect the protocol, but
+               // Setting this flag to true means that this ProtocolHandler
-               // rather just be a fallback.
+               // will not be used in protocol detection, but instead be used
+               // as a fallback in case of failed detection.
+               // Defaults to false.
                "default": false,

                // Protocol-specific configuration.
+               // Defaults to empty.
                "conf": {
                   "magic": "SSH",
                   "target": "localhost:22"